chriswininger/ASCIILiveGalleryHopDemo/readme.txt

 2. rename config.example to config.json
   a. fill in twitter api key info
   b. other entries may need to be tweaked for the image to fit in the box on your screen
+3. set the filewatcher up in forever, by cd to [project]/lib and run forever start ./fileWatcher.js -o fileWather.log -e fileWatcher.error.log

 -- Requirements --
 Currently tested with Node 6.9.2
 Best ran in terminal with monospace 8pt font (maybe 10pt) (will be faster but with less detail the larger the font)